 The VCCX-IP's USB port is only used for updating the VCCX-IP's firmware using a USB flash drive.
-This uses the same directory and file naming scheme as the handheld service tool.

 NOTE: Only use a FAT32-formatted USB flash drive.
 USB Flash drives formatted as NTFS, exFAT, or any other file system will not work.